blusensor/blusensor-api-mqtt/README.md

 iot/blusensor/v1/things/<client_id>/#
 ```

+Our legacy public broker.blusensor.com will be running until 30.11.2022.

 ## Development Tools

 You can use any MQTT client to connect to our broker and subscribe to your sensor's data.